Is the title confusing?

-It could be about preparing financial plans, handling investments, retirement counselling, selling insurance and such.
+It could be about preparing financial plans, handling investments, retirement counseling, selling insurance and such.

 The experience brief should be submitted with the form.
-There are two requirements to fulfill here:
+There are two requirements to fulfil here:

 The first requirement is that the experience should be in one or more of the six primary personal financial planning elements.
 These elements are: